fluxcd/website/content/en/contributing/docs/google-season-of-docs-2023.md

 Flux was created in 2016 and helped to formalise GitOps, or "Operations by Pull Request" as industry standard.
 In 2020 a rewrite of the project was started which helped to drastically modernise the code base and make new use-cases possible.
 [The Flux project](https://github.com/fluxcd) has become center of a rich ecosytem of GitOps solutions.
 Its controllers have become the basis for products, services and other tools.
 That's why the project is seeing contributors from end-user companies, integrators and e.g. cloud vendors.

 Flux is used by SREs, Platform Engineers, Architects and Developers.
 GitOps is the natural evolution of configuration as code.
-Organisations moving to Flux can deal with infrastructure at scale more easily, and allow their developers to focus on code, no on deployment problems.
+Organisations moving to Flux can deal with infrastructure at scale more easily, and allow their developers to focus on code, not on deployment problems.

 Flux is licensed under the Apache License 2.0 license and is a graduated Cloud Native Computing Foundation (CNCF) project, used in production by various organisations and cloud providers.